Google announces AdWords daily budgets can overspend by 2x, automatically

 Google clarifies on this page that it considers monthly budgets to be calendar month budgets and not a rolling 30.4 day period.
 That’s good.
 The over delivery credits will show up in an advertiser’s transaction history once they are processed and show up on the invoice once a month.

-What happens when advertisers adjust their daily budgets at any point(s) during the month?
+What happens when advertisers adjust their daily budgets or pause campaigns at any point(s) during the month?
 The calculation is reset the same way it has in the past.
-But advertisers will need to pay particular attention to how Google will interpret the new monthly budget based on any daily budget changes.
+Advertisers will need to pay particular attention to how Google will interpret the new monthly budget based on any daily budget changes.
+In this case, advertisers could end up paying for overages because the monthly limits don’t apply.
+Here’s Google’s example:

+In other words, the advertiser would have expected to pay $30 + $40 + $50 = $120 to $144 under the old method, not up to $240 Google could charged due to this update.
+This could have a big impact on short-term promotional campaigns.

 The ability to have fluid daily budget allocations based on traffic trends and projections while maintaining a set monthly budget is a good thing — an ideal case for machine learning, and with the push to Smart Bidding, this change makes all the more sense.
-In many cases, small advertisers might not even notice the change, but many other advertisers suddenly find themselves having to retool how they think about budgeting.
+In many cases, small advertisers might not even notice the change, but some other advertisers suddenly find themselves having to retool how they think about budgeting.
 Just as we head into Q4.
 That’s not ideal.
 This forced approach still feels like a clunky (and poorly messaged) way of getting there.

+Update 10/6/17: A question that came in to me after publishing this about whether advertisers should cut their budgets in half in response to this change.
+My answer, in most cases, is, “No,” if you’re prepared to spend what your daily budgets add up to for the month.
+Remember, advertisers will not be on the hook for overages that might occur from this change for ongoing campaigns.
+It’s aimed at improving pacing.
+Do keep an eye on trends in terms of how this new pacing mechanism actually impacts impressions, clicks and conversions.
+And particularly pay attention if you pause campaigns in the month or change budget settings since monthly budget limits then no longer apply (the section above has been updated to specifically address this).
+For evergreen campaigns, unless your campaign budgets are already capped, you’re likely managing budgeting with bids already.

 We're listening.